dotnet/SqlClient/BUILDGUIDE.md

 **"Switch.Microsoft.Data.SqlClient.EnableRetryLogic"**

-## Enabling row version null behaviour
+## Enabling row version null behavior

 `SqlDataReader` returns a `DBNull` value instead of an empty `byte[]`.
 To active the legacy behavior, you must enable the following AppContext switch that is cached on first check for the entire process:

-**"Switch.Microsoft.Data.SqlClient.LegacyRowVersionNullBehaviour"**
+**"Switch.Microsoft.Data.SqlClient.LegacyRowVersionNullBehavior"**

 ## Debugging SqlClient on Linux from Windows